 Views create separation of concerns (SoC) design within MVC app.
 It separates the user interface markup from other functions of the app.

 - The app can be easily maintained as everything is better organized.
-All app features group views and due to this related views can be found easily.
+All app features group views and due to these related views can be found easily.

 - Application parts are loosely coupled.
 App’s views can be created and edited separately from business logic and data accessing components.